ByAUJay

 Technical Architecture & Features

-An indie musician releases a limited edition album as an NFT on Rarible, leveraging lazy minting.
-When sold, the musician receives royalty payments automatically from secondary sales, with a transparent fee structure.
+An indie musician drops a limited edition album as an NFT on Rarible, using lazy minting to make it happen.
+When someone buys it, the musician automatically gets royalty payments from any future sales, all while having a clear view of the fee structure.

 Best Practices